stormont/resume/README.md

 * C#: 8 years of experience.
 * C: 3 years of experience.
 * Java (Android): 3 years of experience.
-* Elm: 4 years of experience.
+* Elm: 3 years of experience.
 * Haskell: 3 years of experience.
 * Python: 3 years of experience (primarily focused on machine learning/artificial intelligence).
+* Ruby: 1 year of experience.
 * JavaScript (AngularJS): 2 years of experience.
 * Databases (MS SQL, SQLite): 2 years of experience.
 * ASM (Assembler): 1 year of experience.